-Federal Employment Lawyers
+Federal Employment Law Attorney

-With over 100 years of combined experience, the attorneys at The Federal Practice Group are committed to standing up for federal employees who have been wronged.
-The rights of federal employees differs from the rights of private sector employees, and it takes an attorney with experience dealing with federal agencies and the administrative processes available to federal employees to represent and defend federal employee clients successfully.
-The firm is focused on maintaining a strong client-attorney relationship and will always treat each client with the respect he or she deserves.
-At The Federal Practice Group, the federal employment law teams provides the experienced and quality counsel necessary to resolve a variety of complex issues facing federal employees.
+With over 100 years of combined experience, the legal team at Federal Practice Group is committed to standing up for employees who have been wronged.
+Federal law differs from other legislations and it takes an attorney with experience in this area of practice to defend clients successfully.
+The firm is focused on maintaining a strong client-attorney relationship and will always treat each individual with the respect they deserve.
+Federal sector employment issues can be particularly complex and difficult to resolve, due to the extensive regulations and specific rules that apply to federal government employees.
+At the Federal Practice Group, the legal team provides the experienced and quality counsel necessary to resolve a variety of complex issues facing federal employees.

-While The Federal Practice Group is headquartered in Washington, D.C., the federal employment law team represents federal employees nationwide and overseas in matters pending before various federal agencies, as well pending in various federal employee administrative forums, including the Equal Employment Opportunity Commission (EEOC), the Merit Systems Protection Board (MSPB) and the Office of Special Counsel(OSC).
+The Federal Sector Employment Law Division of the firm represents federal employees nationwide and overseas before various administrative forums, including the Equal Employment Opportunity Commission (EEOC), the

-The federal employment law team at The Federal Practice Group works together to find and implement the best possible resolution for our federal employee clients.
+The legal team at The Federal Practice Group works together to find and implement the best possible resolution in all types of federal employment law matters.
 The firm relies on the specific expertise of each attorney, and can provide you with exceptionally knowledgeable legal counsel to address your specific legal issue.
-Unlike other firms, The Federal Practice Group specializes specifically in representating federal employees of federal agencies.
+Unlike other firms, The Federal Practice Group exclusively represents federal employees of federal agencies.
 There is no substitute for actual experience when facing a legal issue involving the federal government.
 The outcome of the legal issue will largely be determined by the quality and experience of your legal representation, and the firm provides the high quality, exceptional depth of knowledge that will serve you best in all types of federal employment law matters.